tanepiper/node-bitly/README.md

 Installation
 ------------
-To install via NPM type the following:
+To install via NPM type the following: `npm install bitly`
-    npm install bitly

-You can also install via git by cloning:
+You can also install via git by cloning: `git clone https://github.com/tanepiper/node-bitly.git /path/to/bitly`
-    git clone git://github.com/tanepiper/node-bitly.git /path/to/node_modules/bitly

 Usage
 -----